kelson-martins/gomodoro/README.md

 b.
 From the root of the repository, run `sudo ./install.sh` to initialize the app folder structure.

 c.
-You are ready to run `gomodoro` based on the location you saved the binary.
+You are ready to run the `gomodoro` command.

 ## Usage